ahandy30/ahandy30/README.md

-- 👋 Hi, Welcome to my Github account I’m Ashley!
+- 👋 Hi, I’m Ashley!
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning learning JavaScript
-- 💞️ I’m looking to collaborate on various JavaScript projects
+- 💞️ I’m looking to collaborate on various Python and JavaScript projects
-- 📫 You can reach me at ashley.handy0693@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: My mom surprised me with a 2 week cruise to Italy and France on my 14th birthday!